watching tv

 3 Ways Your TV Posture is Impacting Your Health

 Most of us don’t sit upright when watching TV; we “sink.”
-We slide down the seat, leaning the upper back against the cushions while the lower back hangs in mid-air.
-While this feels relaxing initially, it creates a cascade of physical stressors.
+We slide down the seat, leaning the upper back against the cushions.
+While this may look potentially harmless, it creates a cascade of physical stressors.

 1) Lower Back Strain